What Happens If My License Expires? Here’s What You Need to Know

 How to Get Your License Renewed

-The renewal process changes depending on how long your license has been expired.
-Here’s the breakdown:
+The renewal process depends entirely on how long your license expired status has lasted.

 If It’s Been Less Than One Year: